brightcodesgh/Secure-Auth/README.md

 Secure login flow with token management via HTTP-only cookies (no token exposure in JS).

-Clean UI for registration, login, password reset, and OTP verification screens.
+Clean UI for registration, login

 Security Highlights:

 CSRF-protected requests through cookie design and backend validation.

-Prevented duplicate account creation with checks based on phone/email.
+Prevented duplicate account creation with checks based on email.

 Used environment variables and .env configuration for secret management.